ZECTIME · ZK RECEIPTS

 Fetch chain

-The API fetches the transaction by txid, reads the Orchard memo, and compares commitment + height against the public receipt.
+The API fetches the transaction by txid, reads the Orchard memo through wallet/RPC access, and compares commitment + height against the public receipt.

 3. 03